Brighton & Hove Apartment building Elwyn Jones Court

 A solution for rooftop PV on an apartment building, where the installation is mainly targeting the consumption of a Ground source heating pump for the whole building.

-Elwyn Jones Court is a seniors’ accommodation scheme, currently heated by night storage heaters run from the landlord supply.
-The existing storage heaters are due to be replaced with a Ground Source Heat Pump (GSHP, outside of scope of SOLARISE), which will significantly flatten the electricity demand curve at the site.
+Elwyn Jones Court is seniors’ accommodation owned by BHCC, currently heated by night storage heaters run from the landlord supply.
+These storage heaters are due to be replaced with a Ground Source Heat Pump (outside scope of SOLARISE), which will significantly flatten the electricity demand curve at the site.

 Two large solar arrays are installed to part-run these GSHPs, maximising the self-consumption of solar PV on-site and enabling a renewable heating solution to be driven by renewable electricity.